Lome Maritime, Togo Travel Guide

 Focus on daily exploration of local maquis and street food stalls.
 Try a different staple dish (fufu, akume, tchéké) with various sauces.
 Visit the Grand Marché to explore fresh ingredients and try different snacks.
 Seek out specialized chargrilled fish spots near the beach.
 Try traditional beverages like Akpan or bissap juice.

-Lomé: Marvel at the Germanic colonial architecture of the Lomé Cathedral and other downtown buildings.
+Lomé: Marvel at the German colonial architecture of the Lomé Cathedral and other downtown buildings.
 Explore the revitalized Palais de Lomé for its art exhibitions and architectural beauty.
 Visit the Village Artisanal for traditional Togolese crafts and observe artisans at work.
 Day trips: Consider Kpalimé for its artisan centers.

 Lomé: Spend time at the Fetish Marketplace with a knowledgeable guide to gain insights into Vodou beliefs and practices.
 Visit the Lomé Cathedral plus Majestic Mosquée to comprehend the religious diversity.
 Wellness: Seek out spa amenities at upscale hotels for relaxation.
-Though it isn't a "wellness retreat" destination, finding moments of tranquility is possible.
+While it isn't a "wellness retreat" destination, finding moments of tranquility is possible.

 Accommodation: Stay in budget guesthouses or auberges.
 Food: Eat almost exclusively street food and at local maquis for meals.
 Transportation: Rely on collective taxis (wazou) and zemidjans (moto-taxis) for all city movement.
 Activities: Focus on free attractions: Grand Marché, Lomé Beach, Independence Monument, walking around.
 Shopping: Bargain hard at markets for souvenirs.

 The landscape is lusher and greener.
 Fewer tourists mean lower prices for accommodation and flights.
 Prepare for rain, but embrace the opportunity to see a different side of the country.
-Focus on indoor activities like museums or covered markets during heavy downpours.
+Focus on indoor activities like museums or covered markets during torrential downpours.
 Waterfalls (near Kpalimé) are at their most impressive during and after the rains.